gmacharia/config-example/README.md

+# Kyosk Config Project Setup

+## Please ensure you have the following installed before hand

+    * docker
+    * minikube
-#### Ensure you have docker,minikube and kubectl installed before running the below commands
+    * kubectl installed before running the below commands
+    * git

 ## How to Setup